Wowie Zowie, here we are, fastest three hours in media.

 Did you notice how I said that liberals are open-minded?

-And I'm sure you people what?
+And I'm sure you people, what?

-Ladies and gentlemen, I'm just practicing my diplo speak.
+Ladies and gentlemen, I'm just practicing my Diplo speak.

 When you say someone is open-minded, you're being a diplomat instead of calling them or saying that they have holes in their head.

-He's simply saying they're open-minded.
+It's simply saying they're open-minded.

 They don't get it.

-Uh and that's see, anybody can be a diplomat.
+And that's, see, anybody can be a diplomat.

 Rose in Houston, you're next.